New Patient Registration

 We will also ask you to provide identification on registering.
 It is preferable for us to see one item with your photo (e.g. passport or driving licence) and one item containing your address.

 Register before you need us

 Many new patients only register with us when they have a medical problem.
 We strongly recommend that you register when you move into the Practice area.
 This advice applies particularly to students who often forget to register with a doctor when they arrive at college.

 Other fit young professionals are rather proud of the fact that they still are registered with the family doctor where their parents live and regard it as a weakness to even consider that they might one day require an urgent appointment!
 While we would hope not turn any unregistered patient away, who requested help, it is much more sensible to plan.

 Download registration forms here

 In order to register you will need to obtain three forms from reception.
-This is the GMS1 form, the New Patient Questionnaire and the Alcohol Monitoring form.
+This is the GMS1 form, the New Patient Questionnaire, the summary care record form and the Alcohol Monitoring form.
 If you're registering a child or a baby you will also need the GMS1 form along with the correct questionnaire.
 Alternatively you can download the forms here and fill them prior to coming in to the surgery.

 Which service do I use and when?

 When you come into the Surgery to Register, please ensure you have on you: